 JULY 25th, 26th & 27th Each night from 6:00 pm to 8:00 pm CAMP IS FREE TO ALL PLAYERS All Players will receive a free camp T-Shirt and giveaways.

 THANK YOU TO OUR CAMP SPONSORS If you or your company would like to be a sponsor, please contact us: Info@HornetsFootball.com

 2 0 1 8 R E G I S T R A T I O N

-All Registrations will take place at Firemen's Field 120 Albermarle Ave., Valley Stream, NY 11580
+FOOTBALL & CHEERLEADING All Practices take place at Firemen's Field on Bob Hawkey Football Field 120 Albermarle Ave., Valley Stream, NY 11580

 The Registration process and fee's have changed for the 2018 Season.
 Any questions can be answered at any of our registration dates.
 FOOTBALL REGISTRATION: $350CHEERLEADING: $200

 For both Football & Cheerleading parents will receive raffle tickets to cover the FULL cost of their child's registration.
 When you sell all of your raffle tickets you will then cover the cost of the registration fee you paid.... .....THAT MEANS REGISTRATION IS FREE TO YOU!